ThinkInvis/RoR2-ClassicItems/ModMeta/README.md

 The 5 latest updates are listed below.
 For a full changelog, see: https://github.com/ThinkInvis/RoR2-ClassicItems/blob/master/changelog.md
 (🌧︎: Involves an accepted GitHub Pull Request from the community.
 Thanks for your help!)

+**6.1.0**

+- Reimplemented Beating Embryo for internal items.
+Beating Embryo is no longer force-disabled.
+    - API for adding functionality to other mods' items is not yet restored.
+- Fixed missing icon on Ancient Scepter.
+- Ancient Scepter now has a config option to allow other mods to override its default skill replacers (enabled by default).
+- Internal AssetBundle is now exposed for other mods to reference.
+- Migrated GatherEnemies util method to TILER2.
+- Updated TILER2 dependency to 6.1.2.

 **6.0.0**

 - Item models!